 The Teknetics G2+ is a very versatile metal detector and is a great option if you want to do all kinds of metal detecting, including gold prospecting.
 It can detect small nuggets and handles mineralisation found in goldfields well.

-It can also be used on the beach in wet or dry sand and has a waterproof search coil for shallow water detecting.
+It is an excellent all rounder and can also be used on the beach in wet or dry sand and has a waterproof search coil for shallow water detecting.

-The G2+ is packed with hi-tech components and is one of the best all round metal detectors on the market.
+The G2+ is packed with hi-tech components and is one of the best multi purpose metal detectors on the market.
 So if you want to add some gold detecting into the mix then the G2+ is an affordable and versatile option.

 20 Must Know Metal Detecting Tips For Beginners